• Home

 Mairéad

-7. Kathleen Horton says
+Kathleen Horton

 Hi Mairead – Oh what a great chuckle I have had since reading your charming blog.
 Having been a recipient of such directions, it really resonated with me.
 One time we stopped at a pub for directions to my great grandmother’s house when the owner suggested we take a half snockered patron since he lived in the area and needed a ride home.
 The patron managed to stay awake long enough to lead us to our destination and finally to his home.
 We still do not know what his family thought when strangers deposited their Da at the front door.